Skip to content

 • [ ] outputSchema defined for all skills

-• [ ] returns field describes what the skill gives back
+• [ ] returns field set

 • [ ] requirements declared for any external API keys